Septh/ts-run/.github/README.md

 ### Sucrase
 `ts-run` uses a customized build of [Sucrase](https://github.com/alangpierce/sucrase) under the hood and therefore exhibits the same potential bugs and misbehaviors than Sucrase.

-If `ts-run` seems to not work as you'd expect, you should first check [if this there is a Sucrase issue open for your problem](https://github.com/alangpierce/sucrase/issues).
+If `ts-run` seems to not work as you'd expect, you should first check if there is a [Sucrase issue](https://github.com/alangpierce/sucrase/issues) open for your problem.

 ## Authoring your scripts